Vuk77/digitalwellbeing.org/README.md

 ## Overview

-Welcome to the Digital Well-being Website project!
+Welcome to the Digital Well Being Website project!
 This project is a collaborative effort by two students who were given a task to make a website on Digital Well-being.
 In this README file, you'll find essential information about the project, its goals and features.

 ## Project Goals